• Skip to primary navigation

 Jump to Recipe

-Bright, sunny days call for bright, sunny desserts and nothing brightens the end of a meal quite like a lemon dessert.
-Limoncello tiramisu is a citrusy take on an Italian classic, with limoncello soaked ladyfingers layered between clouds of an ethereal limoncello cream.
-Limoncello Tiramisu is a delicious no-bake dessert that’s both easy and elegant.
+My Limoncello Tiramisu is a citrusy take on a classic Italian dessert.
+With limoncello soaked ladyfingers layered between clouds of citrusy lemon cream, this Limoncello Tiramisu is a delicious no-bake lemon dessert that’s elegant easy to make.

 Limoncello Tiramisu